whitneyburton/portfolios/students/1510/Jordan-Lawler/20151120-jordan-lawler.markdown

 ####Future:
 - I am planning a student led session for next module on Max/MSP.
-- I would love to get involved with the your entrepenours.
-As someone who would have loved to have this type of program as a kid, it is a cause that resonates with me.
+- I would love to get involved with the young entrepreneurs.
+As someone who would have loved to attended this type of program as a kid, it is a cause that resonates with me.

 ###Review